noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 assuming some suitable definition of `Terminal`.
 Let's use this definition for now, and focus on defining `Terminal`.

-`Terminal` has, for our purposes, two bits of state: the current bold setting and the current color.
+`Terminal` has two pieces of state: the current bold setting and the current color.
 (The real terminal has much more state, but these are representative and modelling additional state doesn't introduce any new concepts.)
 The bold setting can be simply a toggle that is either on or off, but when we come to implementation it will be easier to work with a counter that records the depth of the nesting.
 The current color must be a stack.
-We can nest color changes, and the color should change back to the surrounding color when any nested level exits.
+We can nest color changes, and the color should change back to the surrounding color when a nested level exits.
 Concretely, we should be able to write code like

 ```scala
 printBlue(.... printRed(...) ...)